 SPEAKER POINTS CLARIFIED II

 I know that some parents think that speaker points represent a “grade” in debate skills, but it doesn’t.
-Speaker points on the ADL Ballot have nothing to do with either you win or lose, as they are two separate categories.
+Speaker points on the Ballot have nothing to do with either you win or lose, as they are two separate categories.
 Speaker points are only used as a tiebreaker.

 THERE ARE SEVERAL PROBLEMS WITH SPEAKER POINTS:

 - Judges usually give more speaker points to the second speaker because second speaker does the rebuttal, the fighting in the debate, the most cogent and persuasive arguments in the round in order to win.
+In addition, the second speaker delivers the last speech in debate, which affects the judging the most.

 - Judges also give lower speaker points to overly aggressive or rude debaters.
+U.S. Style debate encourages civility by awarding polite debaters with higher speaker points.

 HEALTHY CONCEPT OF WINNING